ibm-cloud-docs/Cloudant/query/creating_views.md

 <!-- Acrolinx: 2021-04-13 -->

-# Views (MapReduce)
+# Creating Views (MapReduce)
-{: #views-mapreduce}
+{: #creating-views-mapreduce}

 Views are used to obtain data stored within a database.
-Views are written by using JavaScript functions.
+Within views, you use reduce functions, map/reduce functions, and storing a view definition.
+{: shortdesc}

 Learn more about the simplest view, reduce functions, map and reduce function restrictions, and storing a view definition.
 Plus, see the examples that are provided.
-{: shortdesc}
+Views are written by using JavaScript.

 In this documentation, when a feature, or an aspect of a feature, applies only to Transaction Engine, you see this tag ![TXE tag](../images/txe_icon.svg).
 {: important}